janekmi/nvml/index.md

 See the [pmempool page](pmempool) for available commands and documentation.

+#### librpma

+**librpma** provides low-level support for remote access to *persistent memory* (pmem) utilizing RDMA-capable RNICs.
+The library can be used to remotely read and write a memory region over the RDMA protocol.
+It utilizes an appropriate persistency mechanism based on the remote node's platform capabilities.

+This library is for applications that use remote persistent memory directly to preserve complete control over data transmission process.

+>NOTE:
+This is an **experimental API** and should not be used in production environments.

+See the [librpma page](librpma) for documentation and examples.

 #### librpmem

 The **librpmem** provides low-level support for remote access to